-Elizabeth Warren, then, has said nothing startling.
-This has been the (classical) liberal view of the market social order from time immemorial.
+Warren, then, said nothing startling.
 But she places what should be a mundane observation in the service of a bad cause: higher taxes.
 That’s a non sequitur.

-Let’s stipulate something before examining Warren’s mission.
-In today’s society, as in Bastiat’s, great wealth can be made by what Franz Oppenheimer, echoed later by Albert Jay Nock (pdf), called “the political means.”
-That is, many business people (preaching the gospel of “the free market”) make fortunes from government interventions that directly or indirectly, intentionally or unintentionally, obstruct entry into their industries or limit self-employment opportunities, allowing them to earn oligopolistic rents at the expense of consumers and workers.
-That’s a traditional classical liberal complaint about government and its connivance with business.
+In today’s society great wealth can be made by what Franz Oppenheimer called “the political means” and Bastiat called “legal plunder.”
+That is, many businesspeople make fortunes from government interventions that obstruct entry into their industries or limit self-employment opportunities, allowing them to earn oligopolistic rents at the expense of consumers and workers.
+That’s a traditional classical-liberal complaint about government and its connivance with business.

 But that is not what Warren means.
-In the video she says nothing about corporate-state privilege or the long years of intervention that amount to the “subsidy of history.”
-She mentions only tax-financed roads, schools, and police — three of the worst “services” precisely because they are tax-financed government monopolies.
-(Roads do entail a subsidy to long-distance shippers, but she seems oblivious to that.)
+She says nothing about corporate-state privilege.
+She mentions only tax-financed roads, schools, and police—three of the worst “services” precisely because they are tax-financed government monopolies.
 There’s an easy remedy for State-granted privileges: repeal.
 But like a good corporate-liberal, she prefers regulation to repeal.
 And as we know, George Stigler’s theory of regulatory capture tells us that the rules will tend to be written with the regulated industries in mind, if not with their active participation.
-(Not that other-minded regulators would know what to do.)

-Has anyone seen this social contract that obligates you to surrender a “hunk” of what you produce under penalty of violence?
-Sorry, I don’t trust unwritten open-ended so-called “contracts” into which any advocate of government power may read conditions ex post.
-(The idea of social contract can be construed more sensibly.
-See this.)
+Warren invokes a social contract, but has anyone seen this thing that purportedly obligates you to surrender a “hunk” of what you produce under penalty of violence?
+Sorry, I don’t trust unwritten, open-ended so-called contracts into which any advocate of government power may read conditions ex post.
+(There is a more reasonable notion of social contract but that must wait for another time.)
 Moreover, why aren’t honest production and exchange of valuable goods counted as payment forward?
-Just as our living standard is the fruit of previous generations’ production, so today’s producers are helping to raise the living standard of the next generations.
+Just as our living standard is the fruit of previous generations’ production, so today’s producers help to raise the living standard of the next generations.

 Boiled down, then, Warren’s argument is that since everyone has paid taxes to provide services without which wealthy people couldn’t have made their money, they should pay more.
 How does that follow?
 She’d first have to show that they are paying too little now.
 She only assumes this.
-(See Steven Horwitz’s discussion of this matter.)
 That’s not good enough.
-And maybe the services are inferior and cost too much — wouldn’t we expect that from a protected monopoly?
+And maybe the services are inferior and cost too much—wouldn’t we expect that from a protected monopoly?

-She might respond that the presence of the deficit shows that not enough money is collected in taxes and therefore the wealthiest should pay more.
+She might respond that the deficit shows that too little money is collected in taxes and therefore the wealthiest should pay more.
 Still not good enough.
-As she herself intimates, the George W. Bush years were marked by unfunded spending.
+As she herself intimates in another part of her speech, the George W. Bush years were marked by unfunded spending.
 That sounds like a problem of overspending, not undertaxation.
 Solution: Cut spending.